xen-troops/meta-xt-prod-devel-rcar/README.md

 Please see instruction below.

 1. You need to have prebuilt graphic binaries.
-Pay attention that you can't use prebuilt binaries from Renesas because those packages do not support virtualization.
+Pay attention that you can't use prebuilt binaries from Renesas for the non-virtio build because those packages do not support virtualization.
+For the virtio build, on the contrary, prebuilt binaries from Renesas must be used because of GPU passthrough (native mode) instead of GPU sharing is in use there.
 2. Put these binaries into `<directory_with_yaml>/../prebuilt_gsx/`.
 By default prebuilt binaries are expected to be in the dedicated folder on the same level as your folder with yaml.
 But this can be changed in